-A cost analysis (budget) for the compliance plan must be submitted with the compliance plan through the MIDC's grant management program, EGrAMS, including the detail of costs associated with a nonprofit/vendor model defender office.
+A cost analysis (budget) for the compliance plan must be submitted with the compliance plan through the MIDC's grant management program, EGrAMS, including the detail of costs associated with a subcontract for services provided by a non-profit/vendor model defender office.
 Reasonableness will be stressed and a list or guidelines for permissible costs is included in this manual.
 To minimize rejections after official submission, systems should contact their MIDC Regional Manager, before submissions, to discuss compliance plan costs that pose situations not addressed in guidelines.